zlogic/mendix-docs/content/en/docs/howto/monitoring-troubleshooting/detect-and-resolve-performance-issues.md

 ### Big Operations and Memory Issue

 If you notice that with bigger operations, a microflow becomes slower, it might be that there is something kept in memory.
 For instance, a commit list that grows over 10k objects might affect the application's memory performance.
+To solve such issues, consider running the task asynchronously and adding batching.

 ### General Slow Microflow (No Specific Activity Identified)